Gowanus Canal: Early attempts at cleanup

 Repeated calls have been made to revitalize the economy and the environment of the Gowanus area.
 The first major U.S. law that would allow this, a law to address water pollution, was the Federal Water Pollution Control Act of 1948.
 It was followed by the establishment of the United States Environmental Protection Agency (EPA) in 1970 and the passage of the Clean Water Act in 1972.

 Beginning in the 1960s, locals formed the Carroll Gardens Association (CGA) to lobby for civic improvements, including cleanup of the Gowanus Canal.
 Long-time restaurateur Nick Monte called it a "stinking, cancerous sore" and a "stinking cesspool".
 CGA founder Salvatore "Buddy" Scotto Jr. referred to the canal as "the most polluted waterway in the world", and "the spine of our deterioration", relating it directly to the economic problems of the area.
 In 1971, the City of New York held hearings on a Gowanus Industrial Urban Renewal Project, but did not support it with funding.

 In 1974, Scotto brought microbiologists from the New York City Community College (now New York City College of Technology, or City Tech) to test the Gowanus Canal's water for bacteria.
-The organisms they found included typhoid, cholera, dysentery, and tuberculosis.
+The organisms they found included several that caused typhoid, cholera, dysentery, and tuberculosis.
 The next year, funding was obtained for a preliminary assessment of the canal.
 Initial findings revealed an almost total absence of oxygen, much raw sewage, grease, oil, and sludge.
 In 1978, construction began on the Red Hook Sewage Treatment plant in Vinegar Hill that had been planned since the 1950s.